Watch the tutorial →

 All nonprofit owners and coordinators will be notified of new request submissions.

-1. View new Field Trip requests on your homepage or in your email inbox
+1. View new Field Trip requests on your homepage, your nonprofit dashboard, or in your email inbox

 Or, click the events tab on your nonprofit page.

 2. Click any plan to view the planning details

 Request details include the activity, date range, preferred days of the week, duration, and a message from the Team.
 If the activity is hosted off-site (by the Team), the request will also include a location.

 Click send a message at any time to message the Team coordinators during the planning process.